The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 How to Get to Manihiki

-Manihiki has an airstrip at the northern end of the atoll on the “motu” (island) of Ngake that receives flights from Rarotonga.
-Otherwise, getting to Manihiki involves a voyage by sea.
+Manihiki has an airstrip located at the northern end of the atoll on the motu (island) of Ngake, which receives flights from Rarotonga.
+Otherwise, travelling to Manihiki involves a sea voyage.

 Flights to Manihiki

 Manihiki is one of the rare Northern Group islands with scheduled flights.
-Flights are available with the Cook Islands’ sole domestic airline, which flies every other Tuesday from Rarotonga to Manihiki taking approximately 4h30mins.
+Flights are available with the Cook Islands’ sole domestic airline, which flies every other Tuesday from Rarotonga to Manihiki, taking approximately 4 hours and 30 mins.

-Alternatively, charter flights are also available in a private jet from Rarotonga, which reduces the flight time down to 2h30mins.
-Another option is visiting Manihiki as part of a Northern Group island-hopping tour, staying for one night on a different island of the Northern Group, which is available just a few times per year.
+Alternatively, charter flights are also available in a private jet from Rarotonga, which reduces the flight time down to 2 hrs 30 mins.
+Another option is to visit Manihiki as part of a Northern Group island-hopping tour, staying for one night on a different island in the Northern Group, which is available only a few times per year.

 Learn more about scheduled flights, private charters and island-hopping tours in our guide, Domestic Flights in the Cook Islands: Your Guide to Interisland Flights.